Sangwan70/Building-an-LLM-From-Scratch/setup/01_optional-python-setup-preferences/README.md

-# Python Setup Tips
+# Python Setup

 There are several ways you can install Python and set up your computing environment.
-Here, I am illustrating my personal preference.

 (I am using computers running MacOS, but this workflow is similar for Linux machines and may work for other operating systems as well.)